 Part of the reason for this may be the ocean that separates Puerto Rico from Americans in the States.
 Part is the strength and depth of the traditions.

 When Puerto Ricans move to the states, they usually speak English.
 They adjust their lifestyles.
-They also, however, retain aspects of their culture as they want.
+They also, however, retain aspects of their unique culture.

 Joining the family